jitsi/jitsi-meet-electron/README.md

 }
 ```

-The following additional HTTP headers are known not to work with the Electron App:
+:warning: The following additional HTTP headers are known to break the Electron App:

 ```
-Content-Security-Policy "frame-ancestors 'none'";
+Content-Security-Policy "frame-ancestors [looks like any value is bad]";
 X-Frame-Options "DENY";
 ```